CmoaToto/cmoatoto.github.io/_posts/2009-01-09-what-i-did-accesnake.markdown

 Why?
 ----

-During summer 2008, I worked 1 month in England (I'm French), menthoring teenagers during their English class trip.
+During summer 2008, I worked 1 month in England (I'm French), mentoring teenagers during their English class trip.
 Main of my work was to wait during their English lessons.
-At that time, I didn't have a computer whith me, but a great **Nokia N95 8Go** under **Symbian v5**.
+At that time, I didn't have a computer with me, but a great **Nokia N95 8Go** under **Symbian v5**.
 This awesome smartphone had no touchscreen but **a nice T9 keyboard**, plus many navigation buttons (11 keys, with the D-pad).
 It's **2,8 inches screen** (240x320px) was pretty big at this time.
 And the great thing was all the new sensors we were not familiar with.
 GPS, 5MP Camera, TvOutput, a fast 332MHz Dual CPU and it's proper 3D Graphics HW Accelerator GPU!
 But the awesomeness was **the accelerometer**.
 It was so brand new that there was no released driver for... and so no game, no application, nothing using it.
 But the specs said it was there!

 {% img center /assets/images/accesnake_n958gb.jpg 400 N95 8GB %}